hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Couldn-t-retrieve-or-load-information-on-the-field.md

 ---
 title: "Couldn't retrieve or load information on the field (Deployment assistant)"
-description: "How to solve Salesforce deployment error "Error (.*) Something went wrong.
-We couldn't retrieve or load the information on the field: (.*)\.""
+description: "How to solve Salesforce deployment error \"Error (.*) Something went wrong.
+We couldn't retrieve or load the information on the field: (.*)\.\""
 ---
 <!-- markdownlint-disable MD013 -->
 # Couldn't retrieve or load information on the field